JuanPabloDiaz/doc/README.md

+# Juan Diaz's Documentation Site

+This is my documentation site, I will be using this site to document my learning process and to share my knowledge with others.

 ## What I Did to Run This Documentation Site Using Jekyll (Step by Step)

 First some context, Jekyll is a static site generator that transforms your plain text into beautiful static web sites and blogs.
 It can be use for a documentation site, a blog, an event site, or really any web site you like.
 It’s fast, secure, easy, and open source.
 It’s also the same site generator I use to maintain my open source documentation.